lkq1220/paper-note/the-note-of-journal-article-wireless-sensor-network-based-pipeline-failure-detection-system-using-non-intrusive-relative-pressure-and-differential-temperature-measurements.md

 ### 5. Conclusions
 - ##### A FSR based relative pressure sensor
 - ##### A wireless sensor node
-- ##### Detection of pipe failures using non-intrusive relative pressure and differential temperature measurements was successfully able to detect the induced leak events
+- ##### The differential temperature measurements in combination with relative pressure readings can be used to differentiate abnormal pressure drops caused by pipe failure from normal systematic or daily pressure variations